tassan/avalon-cli/README.md

 - **`hello`**: Displays a friendly introduction to Avalon CMS.
 - **`merlin`**: Prints an ASCII sword with the iconic "Take this" message.
+- **`markdown-to-html`**: Converts a Markdown file into a styled HTML page.
-- **Minimalistic CLI**: Simple, easy-to-use commands for a quick interaction with Avalon CMS.
+- **Minimalistic CLI**: Simple, easy-to-use commands for quick interaction with Avalon CMS.
 - **Ready for npm and GitHub Pages**: The tool can be used for setting up static blog sites with minimal setup.

 ## Installation